mrinalinikalundia/Text_extraction_using_OCR/README.md

 In Pytesseract I have used tesseract.exe file
 (It can download from-:https://digi.bib.uni-mannheim.de/tesseract/).
 I have used this extension for my project-: https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.2.0.20220712.exe .
+In keras ocr maximum 5 images can be run at a time.